 Welcome from our Minister, Rev. Samaya OakleyWelcome – and thank you for your interest in learning more about and exploring the possibility of making South Fraser Unitarian Congregation your spiritual community.
-Come join us for worship on Sunday afternoon or come participate in one of our community.
+Come join us for worship on Sunday afternoon or come participate in one of our community groups.
 I hope you’ll come see all that our congregation has to offer.

-My Most Recent Minister’s Column
+My most recent Minister’s Column

 4 weeks ago